Hidden Havens: The Geology of Irish Coasts

 Do you know your clint from your grike?
 Your igneous from your metamorphic rocks?
 If so, you’ll probably already know that the island of Ireland is a geologist’s dream.
 If not, what better place to discover and learn more about nature’s hard marvels?

 Many places in Ireland take their name from their physical geography.
 Fanad’s name, derived from the Irish for ‘sloping ground’, just doesn’t do it justice though.
-The Donegal coast near Fanad Head Lighthouse is home to some of our most iconic geological formations, including towering seastacks and vertigo-inducing sea arches rising up out of the pounding surf.
+The exquisite Donegal coast near Fanad Head Lighthouse is home to some of our most iconic geological formations, including towering sea stacks and vertigo-inducing sea arches rising up out of the pounding surf.
 Perhaps the best example is the Great Pollet Arch.

-Whether you’re looking up – and up, and up – at seastacks and glorious arches, or dizzily peering down – and down, and down – at a sheer cliff face with birds wheeling far below, the Great Lighthouses of Ireland are prime spots for appreciating the power of nature and the formation of our stunning coastline.
+Whether you’re looking up – and up, and up – at seastacks and glorious arches, or dizzily peering down – and down, and down – at a sheer cliff face with birds wheeling far below, the Great Lighthouses of Ireland are prime spots for appreciating the power of nature and the formation of this simply stunning coastline.